 You are here

-Dana Graef is a Research-in-Action Fellow at SESYNC.
-She supports various research and programming initiatives at the Center, including developing and leading the Center’s infrastructure theme; leading an interdisciplinary Foundation on the topic of unimplemented development; and facilitating the 2019-2020 Immersion Program.
-Her research background is focused on intersections between agriculture and environmentalism in Latin America.
-She holds a Ph.D. in Anthropology & Environmental Studies from Yale University, and an A.B. in Ecology & Evolutionary Biology from Princeton University.
-She has written essays and articles on topics including mining, wildness, and the anthropology of climate change.
+Dr. Dana Graef is an environmental anthropologist with interdisciplinary training in the natural and social sciences.
+She was a Research-in-Action Fellow at SESYNC from 2018–2021.
+In this role, she supported various research and programming initiatives at the Center, including facilitating the 2019–2020 Socio-Environmental Immersion Program; leading an interdisciplinary foundation that examined the consequences of unimplemented development projects; and co-developing open-access resources focused on interdisciplinary facilitation practices.
+Before SESYNC, she was a postdoctoral fellow in International Humanities at Brown University, where she taught courses on climate change, environmentalism, and what it means to be green.
+Dana holds a combined PhD in Anthropology and Environmental Studies from Yale University, as well as an AB in Ecology and Evolutionary Biology from Princeton University.
+She has written articles and essays on topics including mining, wildness, and the anthropology of climate change.

 |Journal Article: The Value of Facilitation in Interdisciplinary Socio-Environmental Team Research||